Blackmans Bay Recreational Water Quality

 Why is the contamination only affecting the southern end?

-Council is looking into options in partnership with TasWater to reduce the contamination inputs into the stormwater that drains to this location.
-This is not a quick solution and requires extensive investigations and research to develop a staged plan moving forward.
+Council is looking into options in partnership with TasWater to reduce contamination into the stormwater that drains to this location.
+This is not a quick solution and requires extensive investigations to develop a staged plan moving forward.

 What is Council doing about the contamination?